 My purpose here is to update and expand on those sources.
 My discussion here reviews and updates the evidence of the (original public) meaning of “Congress” in the First Amendment.

 Though the evidence is inconclusive, on balance it tilts to the second possibility.
 I will show that “Congress” in the First Amendment is best understood as a synecdoche that includes the Executive branch as well.

 This very interesting paper is recommended.

 The theory itself seems implausible.
-Assuming that the drafting of the First Amendment was done with an awareness of the possibility that it would be subject to interpretation and construction by judges and other officials, the use of syndecdoche (or other literary devices) would surely have been avoided (if possible).
-Syndecdoche is an invitation to confusion and misinterpretation.
+Assuming that the drafting of the First Amendment was done with an awareness of the possibility that it would be subject to interpretation and construction by judges and other officials, the use of synecdoche (or other literary devices) would surely have been avoided (if possible).
+Synecdoche is an invitation to confusion and misinterpretation.